Codereiver/catoscim/README.md

 from catoscim import CatoSCIM

 # Initialize client (uses environment variables or .env file)
+# SSL verification is enabled by default for security
 client = CatoSCIM()

+# For development environments with self-signed certificates (NOT for production!)
+# client = CatoSCIM(verify_ssl=False)  # Will show security warning

 # Get all users
 success, users = client.get_users()